a-memme/snapchat_correlation_analysis/README.md

 ![Screen Shot 2022-05-17 at 6 30 28 PM](https://user-images.githubusercontent.com/79600550/168923085-19f2e477-da87-48db-8841-882b374c280b.png)
 - Significant p-value < 2e-16
 - R2 = 0.80
-    -  80% of the variability in this model can be explained by subcribers - less than unique completers, but expected based on correlation values & plot.
+    -  80% of the variability in this model can be explained by subcribers - less than unique completers, but expected based on correlation values.
-- Significant intercept 1.05e-15
+- Significant intercept value: 1.05e-15
 - Robust comparison
-    - A robust linear regression model is also ran on this relationship to help account for any major sways due to outliers (see [snap_correlation_analysis.R](https://github.com/a-memme/snapchat_correlation_analysis/blob/main/snap_correlation_analysis.R) for code), however fits a slightly less accurate model.
+    - A robust linear regression model is also ran on this relationship to help account for interference due to outliers (see [snap_correlation_analysis.R](https://github.com/a-memme/snapchat_correlation_analysis/blob/main/snap_correlation_analysis.R) for code), however fits a slightly less accurate model vs olsr.

 ### Shares